-When an employee has been granted an approved FML Leave for any purpose other than Pregnancy Disability Leave and returns within twelve (12) workweeks of the initiation of the leave (or within twenty-six (26) workweeks if the FML was taken for Military Caregiver Leave), the employee shall be reinstated to the same or an equivalent position upon expiration of the leave.
-For an employee's return to work rights after Pregnancy Disability Leave, see Section G.9., above.
-If the position has been abolished or otherwise affected by layoff and an equivalent position is not available, the employee shall be afforded the same considerations that would have been afforded had the employee been working rather than on leave when the position was abolished or affected by layoff.
-No employee predetermined appointment end predetermined date of separation shall be granted a leave of absence beyond their appointment end date or the predetermined date of separation.
-An employee who has been granted FML for their own serious health condition shall be required by the University to provide a written medical release to return to work prior to their return to work, as set forth in Section H.1.e., above.
+When an employee has been granted an approved FML for any purpose other than Pregnancy Disability and returns within twelve (12) workweeks of the initiation of the leave (or within 26 workweeks if the FML was taken for Military Caregiver Leave), the employee shall be reinstated to the same or an equivalent position upon expiration of the leave.
+For an employee's return to work rights after Pregnancy Disability Leave, see Section C.5., below.
+If the position has been abolished or otherwise affected by layoff and an equivalent position is not available, the employee shall be afforded the same considerations that would have been afforded if the employee had been working when the position was abolished or affected by layoff.
+No employee with a predetermined appointment end date or predetermined date of separation shall be granted a leave of absence beyond their appointment end date or the predetermined date of separation.
+As stated in section B.1.i., above, an employee who has been granted FML for their own serious health condition may be required by the University to provide a written medical release to return to work prior to their return to work.